podium-lib/podium-lib.github.io/docs/api/podlet.md

 Defines the pathname for the content of the Podlet.
 The value can be a relative or absolute URL.
 Defaults to `/`.

-If the value is relative, the value should be relative to the value set on the `pathname` argument.
-In other words if a podlet is mounted into an HTTP server at `/foo` and the content is at `/foo/index.html`, set pathname and content as
+If the value is relative, the value should be relative to the value set using the `pathname` argument.
+For example, if a podlet is mounted into an HTTP server at `/foo` and the content is served at `/foo/index.html`, set pathname and content as
 follows:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Express-->

 ```js
 const app = express();
 const podlet = new Podlet({